Planning Your Dream Elopement on the Oregon Coast

 File the completed license with the county clerk.

-It's really that simple—with the bonus of being surrounded by salty air, stunning cliffs, and crashing waves.
+It's really that simple.
+You'll be surrounded by salty air, stunning cliffs, and crashing waves on your special day.

-Here are a few of the best Oregon counties for elopements, especially for couples drawn to the coast:
+Here are a few of the best Oregon counties for elopements.
+These locations are especially perfect for couples drawn to the coast:

 Clatsop County: Perfect for Haystack Rock and Ecola State Park lovers.